Optimal Provable Robustness of Quantum Classification via Quantum Hypothesis Testing: Discussion

 A key difference between the quantum and classical formalism is that quantum states themselves have a naturally probabilistic interpretation, even though the classical data that could be embedded in quantum states do not need to be probabilistic.
-This difference is an important source of potential quantum advantage in adversarial robustness.
 We now know that both classical and quantum optimal robustness bounds for classification protocols depend on bounds provided by hypothesis testing.
 However, hypothesis testing involves the comparison of probability distributions, which can only be possible in the classical case with the addition of stochastic noise sources if the classical data is initially non-stochastic.
 This means that the optimal robustness bounds in the classical case only exist for noisy classifiers which also require training under the additional noise \cite{cohen2019certified}.
 This is in contrast to the quantum scenario.
 Our quantum adversarial robustness bound can be proved independently of randomized input, even though it can be enhanced by it, like through a depolarization channel.
-Thus in the quantum regime, unlike in the classical scenario, we are not forced to consider training under actively induced noise.
+Thus, in the quantum regime, unlike in the classical {deterministic} scenario, we are not forced to consider training under actively induced noise.

-Our optimal provable robustness bound and the connection to quantum hypothesis testing also provides a first step towards more rigorously identifying the limitations of quantum classifiers in its power of distinguishing between input quantum states.
+Our optimal provable robustness bound and the connection to quantum hypothesis testing also provides a first step towards more rigorously identifying the limitations of quantum classifiers in its power of distinguishing between quantum states.
 Our formalism hints at an intimate relationship between these fundamental limitations in the accuracy of distinguishing between different classes of states and robustness.
 This could shed light on the robustness and accuracy trade-offs observed in classification protocols \cite{tsipras2019robustness} and is an important direction of future research.
 It is also of independent interest to explore possible connections between tasks that use quantum hypothesis testing, such as quantum illumination \cite{wilde2017} and state discrimination~\cite{sentis2019}, with accuracy and robustness in quantum classification.